SchoolOfCode/bc16-w6-hackathon-make-a-codewars-challenge-erinshien/PROJECT_PRESENTATION.md

 ### Build

+**MVP 1**

-- Write my kata scenario in a comment in `main.js` (include an exported function skeleton)
+- Write my kata scenario in a comment in `main.js` (include an exported function skeleton) ✅
-- Create a list of different inputs that could test for all edge cases for MVP 1
 - Import vitest and my function into `main.test.js`
+- Create a list of different inputs that could test for all edge cases
 - Write a test for each of the items in my list of inputs
 - Temporarily add a working implementation to the solution function in `main.js`
 - Check that the tests fail before implementation and pass when the function is coded correctly
 - Remove the solution code
+- Celebrate completing MVP 1!

+**MVP 2**

+- Create a list of different inputs that could test for all edge cases of my more complex kata problem
+- Write a test for each of the items in my list of inputs
+- Temporarily add a working implementation to the solution function in `main.js`
+- Check that the tests fail before implementation and pass when the function is coded correctly
+- Remove the solution code
+- Celebrate completing MVP 2!!

 ### Deploy